Is Self-Implementation right for you?

 Self-implementation Requirements:

-When you engage consultants/vendors to help with implementation, there are really two major benefits that they provide: relevant expertise and time to dedicate to the project.
+When you engage consultants/vendors to help with implementation, they provide two major benefits: relevant expertise and time to dedicate to the project.

-As you consider whether your organization can self-implement a particular system, assess your team to see if you have the "right stuff" in these categories.
+As you consider whether your organization can successfully self-implement a particular system, assess your team to determine whether you have the "right stuff" in each of these categories.

 1) Expertise: